Horace: Historical context

 The Epistles may be considered among Horace's most innovative works.
 There was nothing like it in Greek or Roman literature.
-Occasionally poems had had some resemblance to letters, including an elegiac poem from Solon to Mimnermus and some lyrical poems from Pindar to Hieron of Syracuse.
+Occasionally poems had borne some resemblance to letters, including an elegiac poem from Solon to Mimnermus, and some lyrical poems from Pindar to Hieron of Syracuse.
 Lucilius had composed a satire in the form of a letter, and some epistolary poems were composed by Catullus and Propertius.
-But nobody before Horace had ever composed an entire collection of verse letters, let alone letters with a focus on philosophical problems.
+But nobody before Horace had composed an entire collection of verse letters, let alone letters with a focus on philosophical problems.
 The sophisticated and flexible style that he had developed in his Satires was adapted to the more serious needs of this new genre.
 Such refinement of style was not unusual for Horace.
-His craftsmanship as a wordsmith is apparent even in his earliest attempts at this or that kind of poetry, but his handling of each genre tended to improve over time as he adapted it to his own needs.
-Thus for example it is generally agreed that his second book of Satires, where human folly is revealed through dialogue between characters, is superior to the first, where he propounds his ethics in monologues.
+His craftsmanship as a wordsmith is apparent even in his earliest attempts at various kinds of poetry, but his handling of each genre tended to improve over time, as he adapted it to his own needs.
+Thus, for example, it is generally agreed that his second book of Satires, where human folly is revealed through dialogue between characters, is superior to the first, where he propounds his ethics in monologues.
 Nevertheless, the first book includes some of his most popular poems.

 Themes

-Horace developed a number of inter-related themes throughout his poetic career, including politics, love, philosophy and ethics, his own social role, as well as poetry itself.
-His Epodes and Satires are forms of 'blame poetry' and both have a natural affinity with the moralising and diatribes of Cynicism.
-This often takes the form of allusions to the work and philosophy of Bion of Borysthenes but it is as much a literary game as a philosophical alignment.
+Horace developed a number of inter-related themes throughout his poetic career, including politics, love, philosophy, and ethics, his own social role, and poetry itself.
+His Epodes and Satires are forms of "blame poetry", and both have a natural affinity with the moralising and diatribes of Cynicism.
+This affinity often takes the form of allusions to the work and philosophy of Bion of Borysthenes, but it is as much a literary game as a philosophical alignment.

-By the time he composed his Epistles, he was a critic of Cynicism along with all impractical and "high-falutin" philosophy in general.
+By the time he composed his Epistles, Horace was a critic of Cynicism along with all impractical and "high-falutin" philosophy in general.

 The Satires also include a strong element of Epicureanism, with frequent allusions to the Epicurean poet Lucretius.
-So for example the Epicurean sentiment carpe diem is the inspiration behind Horace's repeated punning on his own name (Horatius ~ hora) in Satires 2.6.
-The Satires also feature some Stoic, Peripatetic and Platonic (Dialogues) elements.
+So, for example, the Epicurean sentiment carpe diem is the inspiration behind Horace's repeated punning on his own name (Horatius ~ hora) in Satires 2.6.
+The Satires also feature some Stoic, Peripatetic, and Platonic (Dialogues) elements.
 In short, the Satires present a medley of philosophical programmes, dished up in no particular order—a style of argument typical of the genre.

 The Odes display a wide range of topics.
-Over time, he becomes more confident about his political voice.
+Over time, Horace becomes more confident about his political voice.
 Although he is often thought of as an overly intellectual lover, he is ingenious in representing passion.
-The "Odes" weave various philosophical strands together, with allusions and statements of doctrine present in about a third of the Odes Books 1–3, ranging from the flippant (1.22, 3.28) to the solemn (2.10, 3.2, 3.3).
+The Odes weave various philosophical strands together, with allusions and statements of doctrine present in about a third of the Odes Books 1–3, ranging from the flippant (1.22, 3.28) to the solemn (2.10, 3.2, 3.3).
 Epicureanism is the dominant influence, characterising about twice as many of these odes as Stoicism.